-Paint retailers are ideal locations to serve as for paint drop-off sites because they are located throughout the state, are often centrally located in cities and towns, are open five or more days per week and have staff familiar with paint products and their safe handling.
+Paint retailers are ideal locations to serve as paint drop-off sites because they are located throughout the state, are often centrally located in cities and towns, are open five or more days per week, and have staff familiar with paint products and their safe handling.
 In addition, their customers are likely to have some leftover paint and often ask store staff for advice on what to do with it.

-As of June 2019, PaintCare identified 94 paint retailers - including paint, hardware, and home improvement stores - and 68 were considered potential drop-off sites.
-PaintCare has been informed by the corporate headquarters of big box stores and variety stores that they are not interested in serving as drop-off sites, so they are not included in the count of potential drop-off sites.
+As of June 2019, PaintCare had identified 163 paint retailers - including paint, hardware, and home improvement stores - and 145 are considered potential drop-off sites.
+PaintCare has been informed by the corporate headquarters of big box stores that they are not interested in serving as drop-off sites, so they are not included in the count of potential drop-off sites.

-Of the 68 paint retailers, 37% (25 stores) were participating as drop-off sites at the end of the year.
-Two retail drop-off sites left the program during the year.
+Of the 145 potential paint retailers, 46% (67 stores) were participating as drop-off sites at the end of the year.
 Paint retailers participate in the program to increase foot traffic through their stores and to provide a service for their customers.
-The names and addresses of the paint retailers that participated during the year are provided in the appendix.
+The names and addresses of the paint retailers that participated during the year are included in the appendix.